jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 The majority of functions in Clojure just take data, and by data I mean immutable, unadorned stuff, and they return that same thing.
-A giant library functions.
+A giant library of functions.
 Hundreds and hundreds and hundreds of data manipulation functions, ready to go.
 They take data.
 They return data.

 So if you have anything that is data, you can use all those functions on it, which tends to press you towards making everything data.